catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/corredera_2025/corredera_2025_notes.md

 - Output file not loading in sleap interface for some reason -- missing 'tracks_json'...

 ## Audio
-- Might want to switch to ndx-sound --> then add link for device
+- Might want to switch to ndx-sound --> then add link for microphones and speakers
 - .wav style compression?
+- Are the microphones at different spots around the square arena?
+Which is where?

 ## Temporal Alignment